 General Information

 MUSE® is a discovery magazine for children and teens.
 It takes intellectual curiosity seriously, while never taking itself too seriously.
 The editors seek fresh and entertaining articles from the fields of science, technology, engineering, art, and math.
-Timeliness and trustworthiness is essential, but humor, irreverence, and atypical angles are also hallmarks of MUSE.
+Timeliness and trustworthiness are essential, but humor, irreverence, and atypical angles are also hallmarks of MUSE.

 Each edition of MUSE focuses on a central theme and open-ended organizing questions about the theme.
 Although articles will provide different angles and perspectives on a theme, we aim for every article in an issue to help a reader begin to form at least an initial answer to the organizing questions.

-Ideal MUSE articles build on and extend the existing knowledge most young people in grades 4 – 8 have.
+Ideal MUSE articles build on and extend the existing knowledge most young people in grades 4–8 have.
 We value articles that feature innovators, scientists, and engineers who can explain what they’ve done in a clear and understandable way.
 Articles that explore new developments related to the organizing questions are especially welcome.

 We seek articles that describe how things and processes work, and we look for claims or assertions to be backed up with evidence.